SystemsApproach/security/systems.rst

 ------------------------

 The Secure Shell (SSH) protocol is used to provide a remote login service, replacing the less secure Telnet used in the early days of the Internet.
-(SSH can also be used to remotely execute commands and transfer files, but we will focus first on how SSH supports remote login.)
-SSH is most often used to provide strong client/server authentication/message integrity—where the SSH client runs on the user’s desktop machine and the SSH server runs on some remote machine that the user wants to log into—but it also supports confidentiality.
+SSH can also be used to remotely execute commands and transfer files.
+It is most often used to provide strong client/server authentication/message integrity—where the SSH client runs on the user’s laptop (for example) and the SSH server runs on some remote machine that the user wants to log into—but it also supports confidentiality.
 Telnet provides none of these capabilities.
 Note that “SSH” is often used to refer to both the SSH protocol and applications that use it; you need to figure out which from the context.

-To better appreciate the importance of SSH on today’s Internet, consider a couple of the scenarios where it is used.
-Telecommuters, for example, often subscribe to ISPs that offer high-speed Internet access at home, and they use these ISPs (plus some chain of other ISPs) to reach machines operated by their employer.
+To better appreciate the importance of SSH in today’s Internet, consider two scenarios where it is used.
+Telecommuters often subscribe to ISPs that offer high-speed Internet access at home, and they use these ISPs (plus some chain of other ISPs) to reach machines operated by their employer.
 This means that when a telecommuter logs into a machine inside his employer’s data center, both the passwords and all the data sent or received potentially passes through any number of untrusted networks.
 SSH provides a way to encrypt the data sent over these connections and to improve the strength of the authentication mechanism used to log in.
 (A similar situation occurs when said employee connects to work using the public Wi-Fi at a coffee shop.)

-Another usage of SSH is remote login to a router, perhaps to change its configuration or read its log files; clearly, a network administrator wants to be sure that he can log into a router securely and that unauthorized parties can neither log in nor intercept the commands sent to the router or the output sent back to the administrator.
+A second common usage of SSH is to login into a remote router, server, or VM for the purpose of managing it; for example, changing its configuration, reading its log files, or installing the latest software.
+Clearly, an administrator wants to be sure that he can log into a remote machine securely and that unauthorized parties can neither log in nor intercept the commands sent to the machine or the output sent back to the administrator.
+This use case is common enough that SSH is often incorporated into more sophisticated management software that automates some aspect of remote management.
+This is increasingly the case for tools that support Cloud DevOps, with GitHub, Docker, Ansible, and Jenkins being popular examples that use SSH's remote execution feature.

 The latest version of SSH, version 2, consists of three protocols: